ec-builds/enterprise-homelab/docs/reference/debian/debian-static-ip-configuration.md

 > [!Warning]
 > Running `ifdown` on an interface being used for SSH will interrupt the connection.
 Use local or hypervisor console access when possible.

+> [!Note]
+> When changing an active interface from DHCP to static, the old DHCP address or routes may remain temporarily.
+Verify with `ip -br addr` and `ip route`.
+If they remain, a planned reboot provides a clean network restart.

 A reboot may also be used during a planned maintenance window:

 ```bash